 4. Find Free Ways to Exercise

-You don’t need to the gym to get your sweat on.
-(Though we do know of a way to get into 24 Hour Fitness for free!)
+You don’t need to hit the gym to get your sweat on.
+(Though we do have a guide to help you find the best gym membership.)

 5. Do a Discounted Downward Dog